-EU Education Council Conclusions.
+Lifelong learning has been one of the guiding principles in the European development of education and training policies since the adoption of the EU Education Council Conclusions.
 The EU Lifelong Learning policy now has to be seen in the wider context of the Europe 2020 strategy.
 Both the underpinning philosophies and actual objectives (strategic and operational) as well as the programme architecture and content aim to use education and training as a key lever in making the EU more competitive, fostering social cohesion and enhancing growth.

-When taking a global perspective, similar challenges can be identified within different world regions.
+When taking the global perspective of SI-DRIVE, similar challenges can be identified within different world regions.
 In many countries, the transversal topic is not about providing education, but rather ensuring its quality and guaranteeing equal opportunities (e.g. access to education).
-Policy directives in all educational fields are formulated for the formal education sectors (primary, secondary, tertiary education) and within a broader lifelong learning perspective (from early childhood education to the transition from school to work and so forth).
+Policy directives in all educational fields are formulated (e.g. by the UN, and by the involved partner countries) for the formal education sectors (primary, secondary, tertiary education) and within a broader lifelong learning perspective (from early childhood education to the transition from school to work and so forth).
 According to SI-DRIVE's educational experts from the different world regions not only addressing the development of relevant skills is of importance but also activating skills supply and encouraging people to offer their skills and deploying them is a key.

 To overcome recent and future challenges on employability and social inclusion in a mid and long term perspective, a continuous improvement of education and lifelong learning is necessary for European societies and the world.
-Formal primary, secondary and tertiary education and further education and training that is framed within the overarching concept and strategy of lifelong learning (covering all kinds of learning including nonformal and informal learning) are seen as providing an adequate answer to constant and profound technological, social, economic and demographic changes.
+Formal primary, secondary and tertiary education and further education and training that is framed within the overarching concept and strategy of lifelong learning (covering all kinds of learning including non-formal and informal learning) are seen as providing an adequate answer to constant and profound technological, social, economic and demographic changes.
 Lifelong learning is guiding the strategic objectives and the improvement of the challenges and targets defined by the European Commission.
 These are increasing early childhood education, reducing the number of early school leavers/drop outs and increasing the quantitative and qualitative participation of people in lifelong learning, to just name some.